dustinpfister/blog_posts/_posts/linux-bash-script-while-loop-examples.md

 ## 3 -Conclusion

-I really Like Linux a lot, it is such a breath of fresh air comparied to what I have been dealing with with Windows 10 these days.
-Just using it as a desktop opearting system solution seems to be working okay for me when it comes to everything that I would consider critical when it comes to work and play.
+I really Like Linux a lot, it is such a breath of fresh air compared to what I have been dealing with with Windows 10 these days.
+Just using it as a desktop operating system solution seems to be working okay for me when it comes to everything that I would consider critical when it comes to work and play.

 I am interesting in taking some time to learn a whole lot more when it comes to working in a Linux operating system.
-When it comes to automating work I would say that javaScript is still my prefered enviorment to do so.
-However when it comes to working with just Linux itself, and not caring about making scripts that will work greate acrros diferent opertaing systems bash seems like the best choice when it comes to working closly with Linux.
+When it comes to automating work I would say that javaScript is still my preferred environment to do so.
+However when it comes to working with just Linux itself, and not caring about making scripts that will work great across different operating systems bash seems like the best choice when it comes to working closely with Linux.

 While loops are of course just one part of making bash scripts, it time I am sure that I will have more content to link to on this topic as a toy around with bash more.